quicwg/base-drafts/draft-ietf-quic-http.md

 The CONNECT method can be used to create disproportionate load on a proxy, since stream creation is relatively inexpensive when compared to the creation and maintenance of a TCP connection.
+Therefore, a proxy that supports CONNECT might be more conservative in the number of simultaneous requests it accepts.

 A proxy might also maintain some resources for a TCP connection beyond the closing of the stream that carries the CONNECT request, since the outgoing TCP connection remains in the TIME_WAIT state.
-Therefore, a proxy that supports CONNECT might be more conservative in the number of simultaneous requests it accepts or might delay increasing the QUIC stream limits after a TCP connection terminates.
+To account for this, a proxy might delay increasing the QUIC stream limits for some time after a TCP connection terminates.

 ## Use of Compression